strangerstudios/pmpro-addon-packages/readme.txt

 == Changelog ==
 = .7 =
+* ENHANCEMENT/NOTE: No longer defaulting to a paid level if the user does not have a level.
+Instead users are directed to the levels page to choose a level.
 * ENHANCEMENT: Added addon package to Orders CSV export.
 * ENHANCEMENT: Added support for custom post types using the PMPro CPT plugin.
 (Thanks, dwilmer on GitHub)
 * ENHANCEMENT: Added pmproap_supported_post_types filter to add your own post types to be included as potential addon packages.